 "We've had some laboratory quality control issues with this first lab that we utilized to analyze the samples for dioxin so we suspected the validity of the results to be inaccurate.
 Consequently, we are resampling for the same dioxins and purines and utilizing a different laboratory to conduct the test," says Chris Lantinga, MDEQ Environmental Quality Analysis.

-On September first, the Allegan county health department reported low levels of the pollutant dioxin in 17 private wells.
-A couple of weeks later, the city said one of it' three municipal wells also showed low levels of the pollutant.
+On Sept.
+1, the Allegan County Health Department reported low levels of the pollutant dioxin in 17 private wells.
+A couple of weeks later, the city said one of its three municipal wells also showed low levels of the pollutant.

-"They all have, those that came up to talk have had their own personal experiences with either themselves or loved ones and I think that's the part is they want to know why and unfortunately where we are in this investigation we don't have the why," says Angelique Joynes, Allegan county health department.
+"They all have, those that came up to talk have had their own personal experiences with either themselves or loved ones and I think that's the part is they want to know why and unfortunately where we are in this investigation we don't have the why," says Angelique Joynes with the Allegan County Health Department.

 The community advocacy group Justice for Otsego has been waiting on answers about a cancer cluster they believe is related to the pollutant.